Kevin McHugh: Return to Finn Harps

 In his first three seasons back with the Ballybofey club he has scored 36 goals, 12 in his first season, 11 in his second and 13 goals in 2012 making him ninth in the all-time League of Ireland goalscoring list with 154 league goals.

 His testimonial was contested by a Donegal GAA select and a Finn Harps select at Finn Park, with one half Gaelic football and the other half soccer.

 In October 2016, McHugh suffered a freak injury while hosting an under-age coaching session in Donegal.
 When he was jumping over a gate to get a set of goalposts, his wedding ring got caught in the fence and he severed a finger.
 The finger was too badly damaged to be repaired and the injury ended his football career.

-In November 2016, McHugh was named as the manager of the Finn Harps under-15 team for the inaugural League of Ireland under-15 season which got underway in August 2017.

 Kildrum Tigers

 McHugh has also played for Kildrum Tigers.

-Trivia

-Kevin is fifth in the all-time League of Ireland goalscoring list with 174 league goals.
+Managerial career

+Finn Harps (2016-)

+McHugh joined the Academy setup in Finn Harps soon after his retirement from playing professional football.
+In November 2016, McHugh was named as the manager of the Finn Harps under-15 team for the inaugural League of Ireland under-15 season.

+In 2017, McHugh was named Head of Finn Harps Academy.

+In 2024, following a disastrous season for the Harps first team on the pitch, the club appointed Darren Murphy as manager with McHugh joining Murphy as assistant manager for the 2024 season.
+The season came close to a play-off spot with Harps finishing 6th place in the First Division.
+Murphy departed the club in 2025 to take up a managerial role at Loughall with McHugh taking on an interim managerial role.

+On 2 April 2025, McHugh was appointed first-team manager of Finn Harps.